cardano-foundation/CIPs/CPS-0010/README.md

 #### 2. Secure API
 The security of the API itself should again remain paramount.
 This means that no secret information should ever be allowed to leave the wallet.
-Furthermore, if an operation requires the wallet to use a secret, the user should always be made aware.

-// question: telling wallets what to show users the place of the connector?

 #### 3. Range of supported connection
 Connection standards should ideally support a wide range of wallets and dApp platforms.